SSWConsulting/SSW.Rules.Content/rules/set-your-display-picture/rule.md

 ---
+seoDescription: "Display your professional image by setting a high-quality picture of yourself as your profile display to make a great first impression."
 type: rule
 archivedreason:
 title: Display - Do you set your display picture using a good photographic image of yourself?